aucor/wp_query-route-to-rest-api/readme.md

 This is a WordPress plugin by 3rd party developer.
 WordPress.org or Automattic has nothing to do with this plugin.
 There's no warranty or quarantees.
 Thread carefully.

 If you see a critical functionality missing, please contribute!

+## Changelog

+### 1.1

+Make the return data structure same as /wp-json/wp/posts/.
+The data schema was missing some data before.
+Now the structure is inherited from the WP_REST_Posts_Controller as it should have from the start.